kubernetes/website/content/en/docs/setup/independent/kubelet-integration.md

 networking, or other host-specific parameters.
 The following list provides a few examples.

-- The path to the DNS resolution file, as specified by the `--resolve-conf` kubelet configuration flag, may differ among operating systems, or depending on whethery ou are using `systemd-resolved`.
+- The path to the DNS resolution file, as specified by the `--resolve-conf` kubelet configuration flag, may differ among operating systems, or depending on whether you are using `systemd-resolved`.
 If this path is wrong, DNS resolution will fail on the Node whose kubelet is configured incorrectly.